 Around the world, countless lives have been changed by summer camp, and we believe that each child should have the opportunity to attend at least once in their life!
 Camp is a place for young people to take break from busy schedules and pressing demands; it’s a place that allows them to focus on their personal learning and growth.

-With its roots in the Brethren Assemblies, Frontier Lodge was started as a Christian Youth Camp in 1936.
-Camp was initially set up on a rented facility in the Eastern Townships of Quebec.
-Under the direction of Dr. Arthur Hill, the first counselors and campers laid the foundation for the 82 years of ongoing ministry to the young people of Quebec.
-In 1946, Frontier Lodge moved to it’s permanent home on the shores of Lake Wallace, where it has remained to this day, growing and developing as the Lord leads.
+With its roots in the Brethren Assemblies, the camp was initially started in 1936.
+Under the direction of Dr. Arthur Hill, the first counselors and campers laid the foundation for the beginning of Christian Camping in Quebec.
+Each year the leaders would find a farmer’s field or lakeside property in the Eastern Townships to host its summer camps.
+In 1946, Frontier Lodge moved to it’s permanent home on the shores of Lake Wallace, where it has remained to this day.